kristomu/reconstruction-of-zzt/readme.md

 ### Known bugs

-- Positioning is off on certain terminals (e.g. ssh, xterm).
 - Moving the player around by holding down a key is still choppy and hard.
 - Scroll furling doesn't render properly (missing VideoMove)
 - Trying to create an object leads to a segfault.
 (Editing existing objects works.)